Use Semantic Versioning

 that lays out a number of rules designed to align with common practice.

-- For the purpose of semantic versioning, the stable surface of a library
+- For the purpose of semantic versioning, the public and protected surface of a

 - Examples of annotations:

 - grpc-java uses